rotationalio/ensign/docs/content/eventing/faq.md

 How does your organization normalize data?
 Traditional relational database management systems (RDBMS) break data down into `tables` that describe objects.
 Ensign `topics` are the same, but also capture all changes to every object (in chronological order!).

 ## What are Ensign "organizations"?
 Who has permission to connect to the database?
 In Ensign, you create an `organization` to grant roles and adjust permissions for each teammate.
-You can have a team of one, but it's not as fun 😉
+You can have an organization of one, but it's not as fun 😉

 ## What are Ensign "tenants"?
 Tenant is primarily an accounting term; an organization can have multiple tenants.
 Tenants are particularly useful for setting up different environments, such as Dev/Prod/Staging.